 Stacked in a corner of Anderson’s [Moorcroft’s coach] office are bundles of scientific papers.
 “I’ve tried to interpret the findings of the best physiologists and translate them into sound practices,” says Anderson.
 “That’s made me a radical.
 We’ve turned some coaching sacred cows on their ear.”

 For one, Anderson dismisses the stretching that most runners do.
 “It’s rubbish,” he says.
 “The received idea that by touching your toes you lengthen the fibers in your hamstrings is wrong.
 Soft tissue stretching like that is a learned skill and doesn’t carry over into running.
-Dave requires a flexibility, a joint mobility, but running fast is the right kind of stretching for him.”
+Dave requires flexibility, and joint mobility, but running fast is the right kind of stretching for him.”

 The world-record holder mutely demonstrates his suppleness by reaching toward his toes.
 His fingertips get down to about midshin.